xraypy/xraylarch/_sources/overview.txt

   2. All Larch code is translated into Python and then run using builtin Python tools.

 In a sense, Larch is a dialect of Python.
-This means has a few that an understanding Larch and Python are close to one another.
-This in itself can be seen as an advantage -- Python is a popular, open-source, language that any programmer can easily learn, and books and web documentation about Python are plentiful.
+Thus an understanding Larch and Python are close to one another.
+This in itself can be seen as an advantage -- Python is a popular, open-source, language that any programmer can easily learn.
+Books and web documentation about Python are plentiful.
 If you known Python, Larch will be very easy to use, and vice versa.